 Companies like L’Oreal have taken this educational approach a step further by hand-holding their people personally through the social media maze, showing them the merits and risks of different kinds of social media strategies, platforms and profiles, and teaching them how to segment users, limit access to their opinions and content, and keep their profiles secure.
 Corporate personal branding programmes not only help employees and their employers protect their reputations day-to-day, they also instil residual goodwill and help reduce the likelihood of alumni disparaging the company once they have moved on.

 It would be great to know your thoughts on this necessarily messy and difficult topic.
 Is there anything you find particularly challenging about employees’ personal social media accounts?
-And what do you find are the best ways of minimising these risks?
+What are the best ways of minimising these risks?